Intrigue, treachery charges fly in fight for U.N. post

-Serbia and Lithuania are vying for the presidency of the 193-nation U.N.
-General Assembly.
-The 12-month post involves chairing the annual gathering of world leaders in New York in September and other U.N. events.
+The countries vying for the presidency of the 193-nation U.N.
+General Assembly are Serbia and Lithuania.
+Both want the 12-month post that involves chairing the annual gathering of world leaders in New York in September and other U.N. events.

 Traditionally, the presidency of the General Assembly, which diplomats usually refer to by the initials "PGA," rotates between the five regional groups of U.N. member states.
 In 2012/2013, it is the Eastern European Group's turn to hold it.